 31. It is the duty of the seller to deliver the goods and of the buyer to accept and pay for them, in accordance with the terms of the contract of sale.

-Duties of seller and buyer 32.
-Unless otherwise agreed, delivery of the goods and payment of the price are concurrent conditions, that is to say, the seller shall be ready and willing to give possession of the goods to the buyer in exchange for the price, and the buyer shall be ready and willing to pay the price in exchange for possession of the goods.
-Payment and delivery are concurrent conditions 33.
+Payment and 32.
+Unless otherwise agreed, delivery of the goods and delivery are payment of the price are concurrent conditions, that is to say, the concurrent seller shall be ready and willing to give possession of the goods conditions to the buyer in exchange for the price, and the buyer shall be ready and willing to pay the price in exchange for possession of the goods.
+Deliverv 33.
 Delivery of goods sold may be made by doing anything which the parties agree shall be treated as delivery or which has the effect of putting the goods in the possession of the buyer or of any person authorized to hold them on his behalf.
-Delivery 34.
-A delivery of part of goods, in progress of the delivery of the whole, has the same effect, for the purpose of passing the property in such goods, as a delivery of the whole; but a delivery of part of the goods, with an intention of severing it from the whole, does not operate as a delivery of the remainder.
-Effect of part delivery 35.
-Apart from any express contract, the seller of goods is not bound to deliver them until the buyer applies for delivery.
-Buyer to apply for delivery 36.
-(1) Whether it is for the buyer to take possession of the goods or for the seller to send them to the buyer is a question depending in each case on the contract, express or implied, between the parties.
-Apart from any such contract, goods sold are to be delivered at the place at which they are at the time of Rule as to delivery the sale, and goods agreed to be sold are to be delivered at the place at which they are at the time of the agreement to sell, or if not then in existence, at the place at which they are manufactured or produced.
+Effect of part 34.
+A delivery of part of goods, in progress of the delivery delivery of the whole, has the same effect, for the purpose of passing the property in such goods, as a delivery of the whole; but a delivery of part of the goods, with an intention of severing it from the whole, does not operate as a delivery of the remainder.

+35. Apart from any express contract, the seller of goods is not bound to deliver them until the buyer applies for delivery.
+Buyer to apply for delivery the sale, and goods agreed to be sold are to be delivered at the place at which they are at the time of the agreement to sell, or if not then in existence, at the place at which they are manufactured or produced.